top of page

 Peer-Reviewed Journal Articles

-- "Authoritarian Propaganda Campaigns on Foreign Affairs: Four Birds with One Stone" (w/ Andrew Chubb), International Studies Quarterly
+- "Authoritarian Propaganda Campaigns on Foreign Affairs: Four Birds with One Stone" (w/ Andrew Chubb), International Studies Quarterly, Volume 67, Issue 3, September 2023.

 Post-PrintPre-Print (SSRN)